-Master's Degrees (other than MArch)
+Intended Award - Master's Degrees (other than MArch)

-8. The award of MA, MSc, MFA or MDes will be based on all 180 credits at Level 7.
+7. The award of MA, MSc, MFA or MDes will be based on all 180 credits (or exceptionally 240 credits for MFA) at Level 7.
 Awards will be classified on the following basis: